A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 To start off, here are some facts and figures to get a glimpse of how healthy Singaporeans are.

-In 2019, the total population in Singapore is 5,703,600.
-Out of which, 4,026,200 are Singapore residents (citizens and permanent residents).
+In 2021, the total population in Singapore is 5,453,600, of which, 3,986,800 are Singapore residents (citizens and permanent residents).

-But is it entirely true?
+But, is it entirely true?

 Not only that, it creates a burden on not just yourself but those around you.